-The Treasurer shall provide the California Debt and Investment Advisory Commission (CDIAC) with second and forth quarter investment portfolio reports in order to comply with Assembly Bill 943 (AB943.)
+The Treasurer shall provide the California Debt and Investment Advisory Commission (CDIAC) with second and fourth quarter investment portfolio reports in order to comply with Assembly Bill 943 (AB943.)
 These reports must state the financial assets of the City and contain the information detailed in Government Code section 53646(b).
-The reports must be filed with the CIDAC within 60 days after the close of the second and forth quarters of each calendar year.
+The reports must be filed with the CDIAC within 60 days after the close of the second and fourth quarters of each calendar year.

 14.0 Investment Advisory Committee: